wilcoxjay/jamesprl/README.md

 Ensure that `sml` is in your path.
 Then build with `./configure` and `make`.

 ## Test
-After building, run the test with `./jamesprl tests/example.jamesprl`.
+After building, run the test with `./jamesprl example.jamesprl`.
 The beginning of the output should be something like:
 ```
 Got command: